sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_concept_1.png)

 Each gray box is a line.
 Lines are defined by whitespace, so multiple "lines" can occupy the same x-axis.
 These gray boxes are called "bounding boxes" for the lines because they define the line boundaries.

 The Label method can operate within a single line, or across multiple lines.
-So we might think we could use "Bodily injury" as the anchor text and return "$25,000 each"  for an insurance limit value in the preceding image, right?
+So looking at the previous image, we might think we could use "Bodily injury" as the anchor text and return "$25,000 each"  for an insurance limit, right?
 Why wouldn't something like this work?

     {
     	"id": "doesnt_work_returns_null",